USF-IEEE/Vex-Brain-Device-Manager/README.md

 ## Requirements
 - PROS library for VEX Robotics
 - nanopb
+- arm-none-eabi compiler Toolset for Linux or WSL

 ## Installation/Compilation
 1. Ensure the PROS library is installed and properly configured in your development environment.